JannieI/canvas-workstation-V3/src/app/roadmap.md

     - Give hints/advice on W as to type of graph, insights, etc.
     - filter in W, not only via Slicer, using Vega
     - where to store pictures for Ws - on a server??
-    1. Easy to drill in and out of dates - year - month - day, etc
+    - Easy to drill in and out of dates - year - month - day, etc
+    - consider filter and W: thus DS remains unchanged, but W has subset of data in graphData.
+This can be =, <= etc on data, or limits (top 10).
+This must work in conjunction with sorting.